 Having a good blog design is an important part of the whole blogging experience.
 But not all of us are designers, visionary gurus or highly knowledgeable in what exactly to do… Don’t worry about that – these simple website layout and design tips will give you a good idea on some actionable ideas to follow!

 First of all, remember that having a blog (or a website) is all about you being proud and happy with whatever you’re doing.
-It’s not always about the best design ever or the most amazing content (although content IS super important, let’s not forget that).
+It’s not always about following all the design tips for bloggers you can find or having the most high-class solutions.

 There’s also a big difference whether you’re planning to be a full-time blogger and earn income from what you’ve created or you’re just planning to blog for fun.
 If it’s the latest, honestly, do what feels the best for you!
 But if you want to create a design that lasts and attracts the right audience, read on.